-January 2020 the CCPA comes into force.
-The Californian legislation that is quite similar to the GDPR, which came into force in Europe in mid-2018.
+In January 2020 the CCPA comes into force.
+The Californian legislation is quite similar to the GDPR, which came into force in Europe on May 2018.

 There are several differences between the CCPA and the GDPR.
-In this article we discuss toll free phone numbers.
-An aspect that is mandatory within the CCPA.
+In this article, we discuss toll-free phone numbers.
+An aspect that is mandatory within the CCPA, from January 2020 on.

 The CCPA requires companies to set up specific communication channels so that California residents can always request information about their data.

-The CCPA says that you are obliged to comply with the following:
+The CCPA states that you are obliged to comply with the following:

-A toll-free telephone number is therefore a minimum requirement for the CaCPA.
+A toll-free telephone number is, therefore, a minimum requirement for the CCPA.
 And also a requirement for anyone who processes personal data of California residents.
 So even if you target your website at European visitors only.
-There is always a chance that someone from California will come to your website.
+There is always a chance that someone from California will come to your site.

 Anonymizing IP addresses in an analytical tool such as Google Analytics is not enough to get out of this.
 There is always the chance that someone from California will fill in the contact form.
 Personal data of a California Consumer will then still be processed.